jobindj/viva-workshop/docs/index.md

 - 1300 - 1340 : Introducing the VIVA+ Models and OpenVT platform
 - 1340 - 1530 : VIVA+ Development Git Workflow (Hands-on session)
-- 1530 - 1700 : Introduction to Dynasaur Library (Using Jupyter notebooks)
+- 1530 - 1700 : Introduction to Dynasaur Library (using Jupyter notebooks)

 (See in your [your time zone](https://time.is/1300_10_Sept_2020_in_Gothenburg/EDT/UTC/Melbourne?VIVA___Workshop))